cloudquery/cloudquery/website/pages/blog/how-to-find-cross-account-aws-eventbridge-usage.md

 By filtering on the regex `[0-9]{12}:root`, we look for any string that matches part of an AWS account resource identifier such as `1213412341234:root`.
 While we do look through the entire policy, AWS Account arns should only exist in the `Principal` block of statements.

+## Contact Us

+If you have use cases or custom queries and examples from using CloudQuery, we would love to hear from you!
+Reach out to us on [GitHub](https://github.com/cloudquery/cloudquery) or [Discord](https://cloudquery.io/discord)!

 ## References and Useful Links

 [AWS: Service Control Policies (SCPs)](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html)